NL33/electron-git/z-next.md

 --lambda: call dynamodb func.
 DONE
 --make sure env variables work on lambda.
 DONE
 --add "appversion" (from mainjs that you send as param to email window) when send.
 DONE.
---change key and iv to environmental variables
+--change key and iv to environmental variables.
+DONE
     -electron: part of packaging (just add url to that too)
     -lambda: env variable in serverless
---update serverless
+--update serverless.
+DONE
-create github repo for serverless
+--create github repo for serverless.
+DONE
+--REMOVE local storage line from navigator.
+DONE.
+--check that local storage is saving there.
+DONE.
+--remove dev tools
+--update change log
+--package app
+--clear out dynamodb table
 -reply to sofia re their app

 --SENDING TO DISCOURSE:  UPDATE ON THIS: Decided to just send the data to Lambda and then to DynamoDB--and focus on sending it in encrypted way.
 And then if want to send to DIscourse, can do that later (when verify it's secure).